 In the emerging paradigm for ambitious data science, researchers may launch and manage historically unprecedented numbers of computational jobs (e.g., possibly even millions of jobs).

 Hearing examples of such dramatic (e.g., 10,000x) increases in computational ambition, researchers trained in an older paradigm of interactive ‘personal’ computing might envision a protracted, painful process involving many moving parts and manual interactions with complex cloud services.
 Undertaking computations in such fashion at such massive scale would indeed be infeasible.

 This paper presents several emerging software stacks that minimize the difficulties of conducting MCEs in the cloud.
 These stacks offer high-level support for MCEs, masking almost all of the low-level computational and storage details.

-II.
-Cloud to the rescue
+2. Cloud to the Rescue

 We have argued that today’s most ambitious data scientists now plan projects consuming millions of CPU hours, spread across many thousands of jobs.

 Traditional computing approaches, in which researchers use their personal computers or campus-wide shared HPC clusters, can be inadequate for such ambitious studies: laptop and desktop computers simply cannot provide the necessary computing power; shared HPC clusters, which are still the dominant paradigm for computational resources in academia today, are becoming more and more limiting because of the mismatch between the variety and volume of computational demands, and the inherent inflexibility of provisioning compute resources governed by capital expenditures.
 For example, Deep Learning (DL) researchers who depend on fixed departmental or campus-level clusters face a serious obstacle: today’s DL demands heavy use of GPU accelerators, but researchers can find themselves waiting for days to get access to such resources, as GPUs are rare commodities on many general-purpose clusters at present.